Wolf Cub Scouts

 Wolf Scouts are aged 7-8, and usually in 2nd grade.
-Cub Scouts must complete six required adventures and one of thirteen elective adventures with their den or family, as well as completing age-specific cyber-safety exercises (called the Cyber Chip) and exercises to help prevent child abuse with their family.
-The Cyber Chip and abuse prevention requirements must be completed annually.
-The remaining elective adventures may be completed throughout the rest of the school year.
+Cub Scouts must complete six required adventures and one of thirteen elective adventures with their den or family, as well as completing with their family age-specific exercises to help prevent child abuse.
+The abuse prevention requirements must be completed annually.

 If your Wolf is brand new to Scouting, Their first goal will be to achieve their Bobcat rank, which your leaders will go over with you at their first Den Meeting.